simeononsecurity/simeononsecurity.ch/content/articles/rayhunter-security-analysis-best-practices-2026/index.en.md

 ### International Privacy Regulations

-**RayHunter** deployment must comply with diverse international privacy and data protection regulations that vary significantly across jurisdictions.
+**RayHunter** deployment must comply with diverse international privacy and data protection regulations that vary significantly across jurisdictions. *Regulations differ enough between regions that a single compliance approach will not cover all deployment scenarios.*

 #### European Union - GDPR Compliance